 The ethical approach is to discuss any conflict in advance or as soon as possible after the conflict becomes apparent.
 By speaking further it can help to clarify what was said and therefore the risk that was heard.
 It also may present you with choices as to what support you would prefer.
 Clients are usually relieved to discover self harm and suicidal thoughts are the bodies way of creating soothing through the cortisol released after dangerous behaviour.

-So if I receive a message indicating a plausible risk of harm the only option I have is to advise the police and request a well being check based on the limited information I hold.
+If I receive a message indicating a plausible risk of harm I advise the police and request a well-being check based on the limited information I hold.

 Payment prior to forth coming booked sessions secures that session.

 When attending an appointment you are required not to be under the influence of illegal drugs or alcohol.

 A condition of counselling is that you conduct yourself in an appropriate manner, which does not do not cause your therapists well fare & business or household; direct concern, distress, harm, violence or threat before, during, between or after sessions.

 Regular attendance is best and I will make every attempt to ensure this continuity is maintained for you with the exception of circumstances outside of our control which may dictate a review of this promise.